 Partisans see profiling differently.
 A strong majority (73%) of Democrats and independents (64%) oppose it while roughly 3 in 10 support its use.
 In contrast, a slim majority (51%) of Republicans support racial profiling while nearly as many (49%) oppose.
-However, Black Republicans differ from their fellow partisans: 65% oppose racial profiling and 35% support it.86 Hispanic Republicans also oppose by a margin of 57% to 43%.
+However, Black Republicans differ from their fellow partisans: 65% oppose racial profiling and 35% support it.
+Hispanic Republicans also oppose by a margin of 57% to 43%.

-In addition, although all age groups oppose racial profiling, millennials (70)
+In addition, although all age groups oppose racial profiling, millennials (70%) are more opposed than seniors (54%).